 Northern Red Bishop, Euplectes franciscanus

-north through the Bay Area.
-They aren't yet recognized as a North American wild bird species, but
+Northern Red Bishops aren't yet officially recognized as an established North American wild bird

 As illustrated above, the species shows a markedly different appearance between the sexes in

 breeding season, after which the male's striking orange/red and black is replaced by a drab plumage